-- 7.3.2 In general, there shall be no development or interference within 30 metres of Provincially Significant Wetlands and wetlands greater than 2 hectares. - 7.3.2.1 For Provincially Significant Wetlands and wetlands greater than 2 hectares, a 15-metre vegetative buffer from the edge of the wetland boundary shall be encouraged to protect the wetland from surface runoff which could impact the area and/or hydrologic function of the wetland. - 7.3.2.2 Proposed development within 30 metres of Provincially Significant Wetlands or wetlands greater than 2 hectares may require an EIS.
+7.3.2.1 For Provincially Significant Wetlands and wetlands greater than 2 hectares, a 15-metre vegetative buffer from the edge of the wetland boundary shall be encouraged to protect the wetland from surface runoff which could impact the area and/or hydrologic function of the wetland.

+7.3.2.2 Proposed development within 30 metres of Provincially Significant Wetlands or wetlands greater than 2 hectares may require an EIS.